ZoeLeBlanc/IntroToDH2020/week2/more_python.md

 Learning to read documentation is a critical skill for succeeding as a programmer.
 Happily, most of you, as graduate students, should already be literate.

-## Interlude: The Zen of Python
+## The Zen of Python
 ### What's the deal with Python?
-Type this into Python:
+Type this into the Python interpreter:
 ```python
 import this
 ```